agattone96/ideaforge/README.md

 A GitHub Actions workflow (`.github/workflows/ci.yml`) runs linting, formatting, and tests on every push to ensure code quality.

 ## Contributing
 Contributions are welcome!
 Please open an issue or pull request with your suggestions or improvements.
-See `CONTRIBUTING.md` for guidelines (if available).
+See the [contribution guidelines](CONTRIBUTING.md) for details on workflow and coding standards.

 ## License
 Specify your license here (e.g., MIT, Apache 2.0).